-It should be noted that males are also at risk for developing osteoporosis due to improper nutrition, it is just less common to see.
+It should be noted that males are also at risk for developing osteoporosis due to improper nutrition; it is just less common to see.

-Measure that can be taken to prevent the female athlete triad
+Measures to take to prevent the female athlete triad

 Adequate sports nutrition programming is the first thing to prevent this.
-There should be supervision by a physician and other health professionals like the nutritionists and the fitness trainers.
+There should be supervision by a physician and other health professionals like nutritionists and fitness trainers.
 Some people might even require some form of behavioral therapy, especially with any incidences of eating disorders.

 Dietary supplements have been discussed well throughout the book as ways that we can use to meet the gaps that exist in nutrition.
-A focus could be put on those vitamins and minerals that help to combat the symptoms of female athlete triad.
+A focus could be put on those vitamins and minerals that help to combat the symptoms of the female athlete triad.
 These are seen as vitamin D, Calcium, and Folic Acid.

 Corrective treatments exist and may require reductions in the exercise and training volume that is received, a restoration of the lean body mass, and maybe increases in the body fat composition if it has dropped to one of the lower levels for the gender and age group the athlete is in.

 A last useful habit of getting into is using a training journal to log the athlete’s life.